JumboDS64/APSly2/README.md

 An archipelago implementation of Sly 2.

 ## What does randomization do in this game?
 Each gadget and chapter of each episode is shuffled into the item pool, and optionally the bottles as well.
-The checks are completing jobs, collecting treasures, opening the vaults, purchasing items from ThiefNet, and optionally collecting bottles.
+The checks are completing jobs, collecting treasures, opening the vaults, purchasing items from ThiefNet, and optionally collecting bottles and pickpocketing loot from guards.

 **Additional features include:**
 - The ability to skip video cutscenes by pressing the X button.